klippa-app/go-pdfium/README.md

 This project uses the PDFium C++ library by Google (https://pdfium.googlesource.com/pdfium/) to process the PDF documents.
 Therefor this project could also be called a binding.

+Please be aware that PDFium comes with the `Apache License 2.0` license.

 ### Single/Multi-threading

 Since PDFium is [not a multithreaded C++ library](https://groups.google.com/g/pdfium/c/HeZSsM_KEUk), we can not directly